Oets Kolk Bouwsma: Later career

 Bouwsma taught philosophy at the University of Nebraska from 1928 until 1965 and the University of Texas from 1965 until 1977.
 His greatest influence came, not so much through his humorously and finely written essays, but through the many graduate students he trained in his unique style of exploring the borderlands of sense and nonsense in philosophical sentences.
 Although he wrote incessantly and presented numerous papers, he published only one book toward the end of his career – a collection of essays titled Philosophical Essays.
 He died in 1978 in Austin, Texas.
 His papers and daily notebooks, the latter filling hundreds of legal pads, are housed in the Harry Ransom Humanities Research Center at The University of Texas, Austin.
 J.L.
 Craft and Ronald E. Hustwit Sr. co-edited and published two additional volumes of his papers and selections of his commonplace book.
 His notebooks recording his discussions with Wittgenstein, published with the title, Wittgenstein Conversations, 1949–51, have become a primary source for Wittgenstein studies.

+In 1975 he received an honorary doctorate in Humane Letters from the University of Nebraska.